pluralsight-cloud/hands-on-with-amazon-eks/README.md

 # A Practical Guide to EKS

-In this repository you will find all the assets required for the course `A Practical Guide to Amazon EKS`, by A Cloud Guru.
+In this repository you will find all the assets required for the course `Hands On With Amazon EKS`, by A Cloud Guru, a Pluralsight Company.

 ## Bookstore application